aliakseiz/gocluster/README.md

 ## Init cluster index

-To init index, you need to prepare your data.
-All your points should implement `GeoPoint` interface:
+To init the index, points should be prepared first.
+All points should implement `GeoPoint` interface:

 ```go
 type GeoPoint interface {